-Sen. Toomey to retire in 2022, triggering competitive race in Pennsylvania
+Toomey to retire in 2022, setting up competitive Senate race in Pennsylvania

 Toomey joined forces in April 2013 with Sen. Joe Manchin III (D-W.Va.) on legislation that would strengthen gun laws by expanding background checks to include unlicensed gun-show dealers and online sales.
 The two senators introduced the measure after the December 2012 shooting in Newtown, Conn., that killed 26 people, most of them children.

-The legislation faced strong opposition from the National Rifle Association and fell five votes short of the 60 votes necessary to overcome a filibuster.
+The legislation faced strong opposition from the National Rifle Association and fell five votes short of the 60 necessary to overcome a filibuster.
 More recent efforts to revive the bill, including a push after the February 2018 school shooting in Parkland, Fla., were undermined by political forces that have thwarted gun-control measures.

 In 2016, Toomey narrowly won his seat, defeating Democrat Kathleen McGinty, as Trump ended a long streak for Democrats in winning Pennsylvania.

-Toomey first claimed the Senate seat in 2010 after longtime Sen. Arlen Specter switched parties from Republican to Democrat after he was widely criticized for backing President Barack Obama’s $787 billion economic stimulus package.
+Toomey first claimed the Senate seat in 2010 after longtime Sen. Arlen Specter switched parties from Republican to Democrat following widespread criticism for backing President Barack Obama’s $787 billion economic stimulus package.
 But in the Democratic primary, Rep. Joe Sestak defeated Specter.

-Toomey narrowly edged out Sestak in 2010 as Republicans capitalized on the energy of the tea party and opposition to the Affordable Care Act.
+Toomey narrowly edged out Sestak in 2010 as Republicans capitalized on the energy of the tea party movement and opposition to the Affordable Care Act.

 Paul Kane contributed to this report.